MikeDepies/MapElitesKotlin/README.md

 MapElitesKotlin is a Kotlin-based implementation of the Map Elites algorithm, an evolutionary computation technique for generating diverse, high-quality solutions.
 It's designed for flexibility and efficiency in exploring various solution spaces.

+## NOTICE
+This is a work in progress and is not yet ready for use.
+Please do not use this library in production code until it is stable.

 ## Getting Started

 Ensure Kotlin is installed in your development environment.
 Clone this repository to include it in your project's dependencies.
 Alternatively, use jitpack for easy integration: